10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Encounters / Robin Omens

 But when this happens, make sure to act fast.
-The robin may look playful, but each thing it does has a purpose!
+The Robin may look playful, but each thing it does has a purpose!

 X